versun/RSSBox/docs/docs/en/faq.md

 All metadata is in the `data/db.sqlite3` database, you can backup that file yourself.

+## Error: CSRF Authentication Failure

+If you get a 403 CSRF authentication failure error after logging in, you need to set the environment variable CSRF_TRUSTED_ORIGINS to the domain name or IP address:https://example.com:port,http://example.com:port

 ## Server 500 reporting errors

 If it is deployed on Railway, wait for 5 minutes and try again.

 If you deployed on other way, wait for 5 minutes and still can't solve the problem, then restart the instance or service and try again.

-## Original Source Authentication Failed
+## Fetch Failed

 1. check if your source address is correct and accessible
 2. Check if your server has normal network access.
 3. If you are deploying locally, check your proxy settings, preferably global proxy.

-## Translation Source Status Error
+## Translation Failed

 1. Check if the translation engine is working
 2. Check if your server network has access to the translation engine's server.